Todays’ POP RESCUE is the 1991 debut album Changing Cabins by dance act Nomad, but is this album really worth a stay? Read on…

 The act had one further charting, a re-release of their debut single, which saw moderate success in 1995, charting at #42.

 Sharon Dee Clarke went on to a successful acting career in the West End – most notably in Ghost the Musical, and We Will Rock You.
-She has also appeared as a long-running cast member in Holby City, Eastenders, and Tree Fu Tom.
+She has also appeared as a long-running cast member in Holby City, Eastenders, Tree Fu Tom, and in 2018, she appeared as recurring character Grace in Doctor Who.

 MC Mikee Freedom, who only appeared on the act’s lead single, was, according to an interview in 2008, been working as a DJ in the Bristol area of the UK.